curtcox/Mergrave/test_plan.md

 # To Do

+## Examples
+- Given access to the proper tools and specs, the function should be able to write something equivalent to iteself.

 ## Unit

 - Skips all AI/tool work when a prior “no AI needed” decision is recorded for the same normalized input.